rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/components-api.md

 ### loadRegisteredComponents()

 Used to wrap/load all registered components on app startup.
 This generally should be run right before the router assembles the app tree so that all components are available for the UI.
-This is run by Reaction internally, so no third parties should ever need to use it.
+This is run by Demandnternally, so no third parties should ever need to use it.

 ```js
 import { loadRegisteredComponents } from "@reactioncommerce/reaction-components";